 A personal interview is not required as part of the evaluation process.
 Interested persons are, however, welcome to visit the Law School, sit in on classes and meet with the director or another member of the Graduate Committee.
 Such visits must be arranged in advance by contacting the Graduate Studies Office.
 Interested candidates are also able to set up a videoconference or Skype interview.

-Only a few students are admitted to candidacy for the Doctor of Juridical Science (S.J.D.) degree.
+Only a few students are admitted to candidacy for the Doctor of Juridical Science (S.J.D.) degree in a given year.
 Because the S.J.D. is primarily a research degree, evaluation of the applicant's proposed research agenda is the primary factor considered in the admissions decision.
-Accordingly, one, several or no applicants may be admitted to S.J.D. candidacy in any given year.

 All candidates must have earned their previous degree or degrees in law with distinction and must demonstrate the capacity for making an original and substantial contribution to the legal literature.
 Accordingly, to be considered for candidacy, an applicant must submit, at the time of application, a dissertation proposal in such detail as to permit the Graduate Committee to evaluate the feasibility, originality and likely scholarly contribution of the candidate's research plans.
-The proposal must also be endorsed by a resident faculty member who will agree to supervise the research and writing of the proposed dissertation.
 Applicants for the S.J.D. program should submit the same materials required for LL.M. applications, taking particular care to describe fully their reasons for wanting to pursue the degree and its relevance to his or her planned career.

 If you are applying for admission as an in-state student, complete the Application for In-State Educational Privileges and submit it directly to the Committee on Virginia Status.
 The form should be sent either via fax to 434-982-2663, or via email to email@example.com or firstname.lastname@example.org.
 If you email the form, please be sure that it is a scanned copy with your actual signature on it.
 This form is not transmitted electronically by LSAC and must be sent separately.
 We cannot classify you as a resident candidate without this form.
 If you have any questions about the form or your residency status, please contact the Virginia Status Office at 434-982-3391 or 434-982-3397.